Sven (building): Revised plans and construction

 In 2016, the Durst Organization purchased the site for $175 million from PMG with intentions to develop a residential tower.
 Kevin Maloney and Kamran Hakim, who respectively headed PMG and Hakim Organization, stated that they did not "have the horsepower" to finish the project; according to The New York Times, Maloney had an almost-due acquisition loan on the Chase building and could not get a construction loan for the rest of the project without equity.
 Durst retained the Queens Plaza Park name even after the purchase was completed.
 A downsized design was announced in April 2018, calling for a 710-foot-tall tower with 63 stories.
 The new residential tower would curve around the preexisting bank building at its base.

 The building's foundations were completed in December 2018.
-The construction of the foundations was difficult because of the need to work around the Chase Manhattan Bank Building.
+The construction of the foundations was difficult because of the need to work around the Chase Manhattan Bank Building to the south, and a northern curved wall following the retaining wall of the excavation pit for the East Side Access tunnel boring machines now concealed by Sven Park.
 Later the same month, the development received a $360 million construction loan from M&T Bank.
 Work on the curved facade commenced in October 2019, and two months later the project was reported to be over halfway completed.
 The developers also planned to restore the four clocks on the Chase Manhattan Bank Building, a project that was expected to be completed in late 2020.
 The residential tower topped-out during June 2020.

 Durst hosted an official opening ceremony for the development, which had been renamed Sven, in early 2021.
 However, the developer did not begin leasing the 958 residential units until that November.
 Durst announced plans for the public park at Sven's base in March 2022; at the time, the park was supposed to open in early 2023.
 The next month, Finback Brewery leased some of Sven's retail space, becoming the building's first commercial tenant.
 By mid-2022, half of the market-rate units had been leased. but the retail space was not occupied.
+In early 2024, the Durst family considered selling the building for up to $850 million.
+Ultimately, Affinius Capital bought a stake in the building in mid-2024; the transaction placed the building's value at over $700 million.